codeforpdx/symptomsurvey_backend/README.md

 ### Cloning the repository

-Navigate to a repository where you would like to store the source code.
+Navigate to a directory where you would like to store the source code.
 Then run

 ```bash
 git clone https://github.com/codeforportland/symptomsurvey_backend.git